🆕 2025 U.S. State Privacy Laws: what you need to know

 The CCPA has a broad definition of “personal information” or “information that identifies, relates to, or could reasonably be linked with” a California consumer or household.
 Under the right to know, a consumer can request access to:

-• the categories of personal information collected
+• The categories of personal information collected

-• specific pieces of personal information collected
+• Specific pieces of personal information collected

-• the categories of sources from which information is collected
+• The categories of sources from which information is collected

-• the purposes for which personal information is used
+• The purposes for which personal information is used

-• the categories of third parties with whom personal information is shared
+• The categories of third parties with whom personal information is shared

-• the categories of information that is sold, disclosed, or in any way made available to third parties
+• The categories of information that is sold, disclosed, or in any way made available to third parties

 The CCPA requires all for-profit businesses that do business in California and either has a gross annual revenue of over $25 million; buys, sells, or receives the personal information of more than 50,000 California residents, households, or devices; or derives at least half of their annual revenue from the sale of California consumers’ personal information must respond to and process DSARs.

-Exceptions To The CCPA
+Exceptions to the CCPA

 Given its nature, does the CCPA apply to government agencies?
 The answer is no—with the same being true for non-profit organizations.